Last updated on October 16th, 2020 at 08:24 pm

 Moisturizing takes place when a wetting agent (typically water) is applied to the hair.

-Sealing takes place when a heavier substance like oil or cream is laid over the wetting agent, allowing the moisture to remain in place for a period of time.
+Sealing takes place when a heavier substance like oil or cream is laid over the wetting agent.
+This will allow the moisture to remain in place for a period of time.

 Since I’ve written a few posts on moisturizing and sealing natural hair, I’ll link them below.
 You should be able to gather all the information you need to reboot your hair with the process of moisturizing and sealing.